phil-huynh/krevera-analytics-dashboard/README.md

 3. 🏗️ Build all Docker containers
 4. 🚀 Start all services (PostgreSQL, Temporal, LocalStack, Backend, Worker, Frontend)
 5. ⏳ Wait for database initialization
-6. 📊 Run database migrations and seed with sample data
+6. 🗄️ Run database migrations automatically
+7. 📊 Load your dataset (if URL provided)
+8. ✅ Services are ready to use

 **After setup completes, access:**
 - **Frontend Dashboard**: http://localhost:5173